OmniaParatus3288/OmniaParatus3288/README.md

 ## 🌟 About Me

 I’m a recent Cybersecurity graduate with a strong focus on penetration testing, digital forensics, incident response (DFIR), and cybersecurity awareness.
-With a diverse professional background spanning IT operations, workforce management, and technical support, I bring a unique blend of analytical, technical, and problem-solving skills.
+Possessing a diverse professional background spanning IT operations, workforce management, and technical support, I bring a unique blend of analytical, technical, and problem-solving skills.

 While pursuing my degree at Full Sail University, I’ve worked on projects covering network security, compliance frameworks like NIST 800-53, vulnerability assessments, and security auditing.
 I’m eager to continue growing my hands-on experience and contributing to innovative cybersecurity solutions.